Interpretable Depression Detection from Social Media Text Using LLM-Derived Embeddings: Methods

 \subsection{Prompted LLM Summary Embedding}

-In this approach, we prompt GPT-4o to interpret and summarize the user’s mental state based on the content of a social media post.
+In this approach, we prompt GPT-5.5, the best-performing LLM in preliminary experiments, to interpret and summarize the user's mental state based on the content of a social media post.
 The goal is to produce a concise, clinically oriented description that captures signals relevant to mental health assessment.
 The prompt format for the LLM summary generation is as follows:

 \begin{quote} You are a mental health expert.
-Read the following social media post and describe the user’s mental state in one or two sentences.
+Read the following social media post and describe the user's mental state in one or two sentences.
 Focus on emotional tone, cognitive state, and any signs of mental health conditions.
 Avoid quoting the post verbatim. \end{quote}

 We embed the LLM-generated response using the \texttt{all-mpnet-base-v2} \cite{b700} sentence embedding model, resulting in a 768-dimensional feature vector.
 This vector captures task-relevant affective semantics abstracted from the original text.
-We then train the same set of classifiers described in Section \ref{classification_models} on these embeddings to assess whether LLM-generated paraphrased representations improve predictive performance.
+We then train the same set of classifiers described in Section~\ref{classification_models} on these embeddings to assess whether LLM-generated paraphrased representations improve predictive performance.

+An additional advantage of this approach is interpretability.
+Traditional sentence embeddings encode semantic information in a high-dimensional latent space that is difficult for humans to inspect directly.
+With an intermediate summary, the generated prediction by downstream classifiers has a transparent representation that can be reviewed by clinicians or other stakeholders to better understand the information being used.